Vendor Agreement Template, Free Download 2026

 What is the difference between vendor and supplier agreement?

 The terms vendor agreement and supplier agreement are largely interchangeable in common usage.
 In some industries, "supplier" refers to a company that provides raw materials or components to a manufacturer, while "vendor" refers to a company that sells finished products or services to the end buyer.
-The legal structure of the agreement is the same regardless of the label.
+The legal structure of the agreement is the same regardless of the label, both can use a single supplier agreement form or vendor contract template.
 Both are governed by UCC Article 2 when the transaction involves the sale of goods.
 The distinction matters primarily for internal procurement categorization rather than legal enforceability.

 How do you negotiate a vendor contract?